skitsanos/unified-llm-client/docs/publishing.md

 # Publishing to PyPI

-This document outlines the steps to publish the `llm-client` package to PyPI.
+This document outlines the steps to publish the `unified-llm-client` package to PyPI.

 ## Prerequisites